sergiodxa/remix-utils/README.md

 }
 ```

-If it can't find he ipAddress the return value will be `null`.
+If it can't find he IP address the return value will be `null`.
 Remember to check if it was able to find it before using it.

 The function uses the following list of headers, in order of preference: